joestubbs/coe379l-fa25/docs/unit03/cnn.rst

     Max Pooling is typically used when the image has dark background to bring up the brighter pixels.

-With the understanding of Convolutional and Pooling Layers we are now ready to put it all the building blocks together and construct a CNN model.
+With an understanding of the Convolutional and Pooling layers we are now ready to put all the building blocks together and construct a complete CNN model.

 Basic CNN Architecture
 ~~~~~~~~~~~~~~~~~~~~~~

-CNNs are primarily made from the building blocks: Convolutional layer, pooling layer,
+CNNs are primarily made from the building blocks: Convolutional layer, Pooling layer,
-flatten and fully connected (or "dense") layers.
+Flatten, and Fully connected (or "Dense") layers.

 .. figure:: ./images/CNN-Architecture.png
     :width: 700px
     :align: center
     :alt:

-The convolutional layers along with the activation function and pooling layers are referred
+The convolutional layers along with the activation function and pooling layers are
-to as the *feature extraction* stage.
-On the other hand, the flatten layer(s) and dense layers (ANN) comprise
+referred to as the *feature extraction* stage.
+On the other hand, the flatten layer(s) and dense
-the *prediction stage*.
-The output of convolutional and pooling layers in CNNs is typically in the form of
+layers (ANN) comprise the *prediction stage*.
+The output of the convolutional and pooling layers
-a multi-dimensional feature map, where each feature map represents the activation of neurons at different
+in a CNN is typically a multi-dimensional feature map, where each feature map
-spatial locations.
+represents the activation of neurons at different spatial locations.

-In a convolutional layer, a filter is applied to the input image and based on the size of filter,
+In a convolutional layer, a filter is applied to the input image, and based on the size of filter,
 a feature map is created.
 When creating a convolutional layer we specify the number of filters and it's size.
 Adding a convolutional layer is very straightforward with TensorFlow Keras: